Why you may want to opt out or delete Australian My Health Record

 At the moment, MyHR is being touted to Australians with the promise that they can control what goes into it, and who is allowed to access it.
 However, there is already a strong medical lobby that wants see the patient control over their eHealth records revoked.

 Sadly, despite the mounting evidence of positive outcomes of the contrary approach, Australian doctors don't have a good history of treating patients as equals, encouraging patient empowerment, allowing high patient involvement and control over their own healthcare, or letting the patients to access all the information necessary for a truly informed decision and consent.
-Most doctors prefer their relationship with patients to be that of a commanding master and an obedient serf, rather than of equal partners; and keep the medicine a close-ranks elite club rather than a transparent service to the population that is paying for it.
+Many doctors prefer their relationship with patients to be that of a commanding master and an obedient poodle, rather than of equal partners; and keep the medicine a close-ranks elite club rather than a transparent service to the population that is paying for it.
 For example, there are numerous self-tests for various diseases available around the world, yet in Australia they are ether blocked, or locked behind doctor's referral or prescription.
 Australians cannot check anything about their own bodies without that being recorded and reported somewhere.
 This begs the question: is it truly about “finding a problem early” and “saving lives”, or is it about keeping Australian patients under surveillance and medical control?

 You can't control or know who exactly has seen your record.

-If you think that it will be just your doctor who has access to your digital health information, you are gravely mistaken.
+If you think that it will be just your doctor who has access to your digital health information, you are mistaken.
 By default and by design of this system numerous people will have access: doctors, nurses, pharmacists, physios, admins and clerks of all flavours, and a myriad of other unidentified staff of various organisations and institutions.
 The Health Record access-logging system does not track individuals accessing your record, only institutions they work(ed) for.
-For example, a visit to a hospital with a thousand employees immediately gives this thousand of people a potential for an anonymous, untrackable and unaccountable access to your health information.
+For example, a visit to a hospital with a thousand employees immediately gives this thousand of people a potential for an anonymous, untraceable and unaccountable access to your health information.
 Add on top the sad fact that in many health organisations all staff use the same password for everything, and we have a situation where it is impossible to keep your information secure.

 Personal and health data is at risk of being sold off to private corporations.